dok-net/RF100/README.md

 Build the `Marlin.ino` project.

 #### Manual adaptation of the firmware sources for the RF100 V2
-In order not to lose 10mm of 120mm (vs. 100mm in stock Conrad firmware for v1) in each dimension that the improved v2 of the printer hardware offers, before copying `Marlin/example_configurations/Renkforce/RF100/Configuration.h`, locate `@section machine` in that file.
-Set the correct values for your printer:
+In order not to lose at least 10mm of 120mm (vs. 100mm in stock Conrad firmware for v1) in each dimension that the improved v2 of the printer hardware offers, before copying `Marlin/example_configurations/Renkforce/RF100/Configuration.h`, locate `@section machine` in that file.
+Set the correct values (120 each) for your printer:

 ```
 #define X_BED_SIZE 105
 #define Y_BED_SIZE 110
 ```
 ```
-#define Z_MAX_POS 110
+#define Z_MAX_POS 108
 ```